 Younger Viewers are Fine With Watching Longer Video Content

 Both Gen Z’s and Millennials are more likely to watch longer video content online.
 This can be due to the fact these are the two generations who are more used to watching online videos.

 Another reason this could be the case is that Gen Z’s and Millennials are also the bulk of the live streaming audience on live streaming platforms like Twitch, YouTube Live, and Facebook Live.

-Even with this information, you still have to prepare on how to capture their attention within the first seconds of your video.
+Even with this information, you still have to prepare on how to capture their attention within the first few seconds.

 However, rest assured, they will continue watching until the end, regardless of the length of the video, as long as you will be able to provide entertaining and valuable video content.